taostat/taostats-docs/docs/Bittensor/dtao/staking-in-dtao.md

 > 📘 Staking with taostats
 >
-> See [Staking Instructions](doc:staking-instructions) for a numbver of pages describing how to stake using Taostats.
+> See [Staking Instructions](doc:staking-instructions) for a number of pages describing how to stake using Taostats.

 ## [dTao FAQ](doc:dtao-faq): Your top  staking questions